 There are many different types of nozzle bodies.
 For more information, this article explains nozzle bodies in much more detail.

-What Is the Advantages and Disadvantages of a Wet or Dry Sprayer Boom?
+What Are the Advantages and Disadvantages of a Wet or Dry Sprayer Boom?

 Wet Boom Advantages

-- Small wet booms can be self-supporting, and therfore much simpler than a dry boom.
+• Small wet booms can be self-supporting, and therefore much simpler than a dry boom.
 You can see the example below is intended for adding to a small spot sprayer.
 It is much simpler than mounting nozzle bodies and running hoses to each one.
-(You can click here check the price and see more details at domyown.com.)

 Wet Boom Disadvantages